 To give you a rough idea of what your basal insulin needs will be, total up all of the long-acting insulin that you use in a 24-hour period.
 Take that amount and divide it by 24.
 This will give you a base idea of what you will require the pump to deliver every hour.

 A child who is only using 12 units of background insulin would need basal rates of at least .5 units per hour (and perhaps smaller).
 An adult who is currently injecting 36 units per day would be looking at a basal rate of approximately 1.5 units per hour.

 2. What does it mean to bolus?

 Another thing that you will often hear from people who use an insulin pump is the term “bolus”.
 That is the amount of insulin that is used to cover meals and correct high blood sugars.
 If you have been on multiple injection therapy, this is the amount of rapid-acting insulin that you have been using.

 For children, there is often a need for very small bolus amounts.
 They might require .05 of a unit or less so small bolus rates are vital.
 In the case of teens, there can be a need for much larger bolus dosing.

 3. Can you change the bolus delivery rate?

 Large bolus dosing leads us to our next term–the

 Remember that your diabetes may vary so what is important for one person may not be a concern for another.
 Choice is important!

 4. Do you want to be attached to your insulin pump 24/7?

 Some people are okay with a tubed insulin pump.
 They may even feel comforted by its presence.
-Other people hate being attached to something.
-You have to decide which you prefer—infusion sets and tubing or a patch insulin pump and PDM.
+On the other hand, some people hate being attached to something 24/7.
+You must decide which you prefer—infusion sets and tubing or a patch insulin pump and PDM.